-According to the city code, the project would require a total of 45 parking spaces (32 for two- and three-bedroom units and 13 for four- and more-bedroom units).
+According to the city code, the project would require a total of 52 parking spaces (4 for one-bedroom units and 48 for two- and three-bedroom units).
 The site plan shows a two-level underground parking garage with a total of 55 parking spaces.
 Of the 55 parking spaces, there would be 53 regular spaces and 2 handicapped accessible spaces.
 The site plan also shows that 21 spaces would be installed with charging station for electric vehicles.
 Thus, the parking would meet the City requirement.